 Work from Home – the new workplace trend

 We have seen it all – in terms of the office trends that is.
 The team-events, outings, ethnic-days, all-hands-meets, CSR, Flexible working hours, Office transport and even Day-care in the office.
 The HR managers have come up with new flavors for the various seasons past.
 And they deserve a pat on the back definitely for all of that.
 This has helped set a workplace culture in India Inc that has led to a vibrant and productive workforce that has thrust the Indian IT sector right at the forefront of the map.
 But this is a game that never stops.
 Life evolves and as to humans.
-Our cities get crowded and the traffic woes are enhanced.
 The work-load increases and hence the work-hours.
 What is a new set of challenges has been met with an innovative solution.
 Something that could not have been thought-of even a decade ago.
 That is the boon of “work from home” or “remote working” option as it is called.
 This we think is the single-most crucial trend to be reckoned with for the future workforce.
 And the companies that embrace and innovate on this aspect shall stay ahead of the curve in future.

 Concerns regarding work from home arrangements